Some Early Works

 Alex emerged, paint-stained and triumphant.
 He faced Hardwick, hands in his pockets.
 “Art doesn’t obey orders,” he said.
 The senator’s eyes, once hued like storm clouds, were empty as desert bones.

-VI.
-No Full Resolution
+- No Full Resolution

 Authorities arrived at dawn.
 Hardwick vanished—no body, no confession.
 Lena was detained but refused to testify.
 The AI core defaulted to silence, and the villa was sealed as a crime scene.